jumogehn/vimrc/README.rst

 Prerequisite
 ------------

-- on Linux : git-core vim cscope (exuberant-ctags or universal-ctags: universal one seems better but sometimes it is unstable so I prefer exuberant one)
+- on Linux : git-core vim cscope exuberant-ctags
 - on Windows : gvim, 7zip and git

 Note